evidence-dev/evidence/sites/docs/pages/deployment/azure-static-apps/index.md

 ### Data Refresh

-To adjust your deployment schedule, modify the workflow file in your repository.
+To add a deployment schedule, modify the workflow file in your repository, adding a `schedule` trigger.

 ```yaml
 on: